fpsvogel/fpsvogel.com/src/_posts/2024-02-20-linkedin-posts-for-job-search-networking.md

 To make it more fun, each task was assigned a point value.
 At the end of the month, points would be tallied and a winner would be declared.

 Much was still unfamiliar to me at that point.
-So I started out with the mindset that if I could learn a new area of the code base, that would be a win for me.
+So I started out with the mindset that if I could learn a new area of the codebase, that would be a win for me.

-However, after a couple weeks I noticed I'd racked up quite a few points by tackling a part of the code base where there was a series of related tasks.
+However, after a couple weeks I noticed I'd racked up quite a few points by tackling a part of the codebase where there was a series of related tasks.
 (I was improving various background jobs that send medical claims data to our partner organizations, specifically by optimizing their performance and making them automatically retryable.)

 Stirred by ambition for the prize (a pair of yellow sneakers), I redoubled my efforts.

 But I didn't lose sight of my real goal of helping out.
-Now that I had a little expertise in this area of the code base, I helped colleagues get started working alongside me on the same sort of task.
+Now that I had a little expertise in this area of the codebase, I helped colleagues get started working alongside me on the same sort of task.

 In the end, I managed to get highest number of points and won my sneakers, which I wore proudly all through the fall and winter.